The value of co-education

 There are also good social reasons for choosing a mixed school such as OLA:

-- Friendships have the chance to develop very naturally here, with the vast majority of classes, activities and clubs giving the boys and girls the opportunity to mix and get to know each other together.
+- Friendships have the chance to develop very naturally.
+The vast majority of classes, activities and clubs at OLA give boys and girls the opportunity to mix and get to know each other.

 - The family atmosphere allows pupils of both sexes to express their views confidently in an environment that mirrors what happens in the outside world.

-- Co-education at OLA helps to break down any misconceptions each sex may have about the other and provides an excellent foundation for the development of realistic, meaningful and lasting relationships in later life.
+- Co-education at OLA helps to break down any misconceptions each sex may have about the other.
+It provides an excellent foundation for the development of realistic, meaningful and lasting relationships in later life.

-Co-education offers considerable advantages and should be a key consideration for any parent considering a school for their child.
+Co-education offers considerable advantages and should be a key consideration for any parent investigating a school for their child.